 You can get rid of the gamey taste of tripe by cooking it for a long time with lime, garlic, and onions because tripe can absorb these flavors well.

-Also, you should cook tripe for at least four hours, ideally six or seven.
+Cook the tripe for at least four hours, ideally six or seven, to bring to a boil.
 This lets the tripe absorb the flavors of the spices and makes the tissue more palatable.

 Is Menudo Healthy?

 Moreover, menudo is a well-known hangover cure.
-Added to a soup or a stew with high water content, tripe can fight dehydration - the main cause of hungover.
+Added to a soup or a stew with high water content, you can eat menudo to fight dehydration - the main cause of hungover.

 It also has fat and carbohydrates that help the body process alcohol better.
 Plus, it’s spicy, so it’s an effective hangover remedy.